LOCTED “Lock Out Crime Through Environmental Design”

 We encourage you to report crime to the police in the usual way, in the first instance.
 Information collected via crime statistics are used to determine policing strategies and staffing allocations.
 If we do not report crime, we will not receive adequate policing service in the area.

 In Canada, approximately half of all crimes are reported to the police.
-It is likely that more than 50 per cent of all crimes that take place are witnessed by neighbours looking out of their windows, by a person walking a dog, and hearing the sounds of breaking glass, or by a driver observing a person swerving all over the road.
+It is likely that more than 50 percent of all crimes that take place are witnessed by neighbours looking out of their windows, by a person walking a dog, and hearing the sounds of breaking glass, or by a driver observing a person swerving all over the road.
 Why don’t people report crime?
 In most cases it is because they don’t want to get involved, they are afraid of being wrong, or they are not sure what to do.

 A five-minute delay in reporting crime reduces the chance of catching a criminal by 65 per cent.
 It is your duty as a citizen to report all crime.